 The Robert F. Dall Distinguished Professorship in Business was established by Robert F. Dall in 1989.
 Robert F. Dall is a Hofstra alumnus and a Hofstra trustee who has had a prominent career in finance and investments.

 The Maurice A. Deane Distinguished Professorship in Constitutional Law, established in 1986, is supported by a gift from Maurice A. Deane, a member of the Hofstra University School of Law Class of 1981.
 Its purpose is to encourage scholarly research, professional conferences and other appropriate study of constitutional law.
-The Professorship is currently held by Professor Eric M. Freedman.
+The Professorship is currently held by Professor Julian Ku.

 The Jack and Freda Dicker Distinguished Professorship in Health Care Law, established in 1985 by gifts from Mr. Ernest Dicker and his brothers Stanley and Daniel Dicker in honor of their late father and mother.
 The Dicker family is a leader in institutional health care for the aged.
-Under the Professorship a curriculum in health care law will be developed, and research, conferences and other professional scholarly activities in the field of health care law will be undertaken.
+The Professorship supports the curriculum in health care law will be developed, and research, conferences and other professional scholarly activities in the field of health care law will be undertaken.
 The Professorship is currently held by Professor Janet Dolgin.

 The Joseph L. Dionne Endowed Academic Chair in Curriculum and Teaching in the School of Education was established in 2007 through the generosity of the Joseph L. Dionne Foundation to promote teaching, research and scholarly activity in education.
 Its purpose is to address such areas as the creation of innovative learning communities and the needs of underserved populations of children and their families.
 The establishment of this Endowed Chair is the first of its kind for the School of Education.
 The Endowed Chair is currently held by Dr. Maureen Murphy, professor of teaching, literacy and leadership in the School of Education.